 3. Alcohol is not water

-- Slip, slop, slap: An iconic Australian slogan made about twenty years ago used to urging Aussies to be sun smart in Summer.
-It is also a good slogan to take with you around the world.
+An iconic Australian slogan made about twenty years ago to urge Aussies on how to survive summer with three basic rules.
+It is also a good slogan to take with you around the world, especially as many travellers love to holiday in the tropics where the heat is always oppressive.

-Australia is the sunburnt country with an unfortunate amount of skin cancer occurring each year.
+The slogan broken down in it’s three words means, slip on a shirt, slop on some sunscreen and slap on a hat.
+It’s fair to say following such rules can help prevent skin cancer, which is a big killer down under.
+As you are probably aware, Australia is the sunburnt country and sadly it has an unfortunate number of skin cancer patients each year.
 Following the slip slop slap method, as well as keeping in the shade when possible and wearing sunglasses, can help keep the nasties away.

 1. Use the Slip, Slop, slap method